-Urinary incontinence is a significant problem, affecting millions of Americans.
+Urinary incontinence is a significant problem, affecting tens of millions of Americans.
 Patients may not report incontinence to their primary care providers due to embarrassment or misconceptions regarding treatment.
-Since incontinence is often treatable, it behooves the health care professional to identify patients who might benefit from treatment.
-Since the treatment of incontinence varies depending on the etiology, the aim of evaluation is to identify the etiology.
+Since incontinence is often treatable, it is imperative the health care professional be adept at identifying patients who might benefit from treatment.
+Since the treatment of incontinence varies depending on the etiology, the aim of evaluation is to identify the specific type of incontinence.

 Urinary incontinence is generally the result of either bladder or urethral dysfunction (Table 1)

 There are other commonly used classifications of incontinence.

 J. Christian Winters, MD (2011): Female Urology and Urinary Incontinence

 Retrieved From: The American Urological Association Educational Review Manual in Urology: 3rd Edition Section: 2 Chapter: 12 Page: 344-344

 Incontinence may also occur due to a non-urologic cause which is usually reversible when the underlying problem is treated (Table 2).